Reloaded-Project/Reloaded-II/docs/ModTemplate.md

 ### Publishing as ReadyToRun

+!!! note

+    Using ReadyToRun is incompatible with unloadable mods due to a runtime limitation.
+    If you are using ReadyToRun, you should return `false` in `CanUnload()`.

 If your mod has a lot of code that is executed at startup, consider using `ReadyToRun` in order to reduce the startup time.

 To use `ReadyToRun` set the `BuildR2R` flag to true when using the build script.